TazWake/Useful-Scripts-Etc/ELKSetup (Ubuntu 14.04).md

 ```
 This specifies a `sniff` input that will listen on TCP port `4040` and will use the previously generated SSL certificate.

-**Note**: Firewll changes may be required to allow this traffic.
+**Note**: Firewall changes may be required to allow this traffic.
 For example:

-Iptables: `sudo iptables -A INPUT -p tcp --dport 4040 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT`
+- Iptables: `sudo iptables -A INPUT -p tcp --dport 4040 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT`
-UFW: `sudo ufw allow 4040`
+- UFW: `sudo ufw allow 4040`
 etc.